Register for Training

 - R language and environment for statistical computing and graphics

-- R navigation: RStudio, data (time series, cross-section and panel), transforming series, graphing, exporting output to Word and Excel, and displaying descriptive statistics, links to useful sites to retrieve programs and packages, R community
+- An introduction to RStudio, working with time series data, transforming series, graphing, exporting output to Word and Excel, and links to useful sites to retrieve programs and packages, R community

 - Powerful data import features and integration with Haver databases

-- Calculating means, variance, covariances, and moving averages
+- Calculating means, variance, covariance, and hypothesis tests

 8:30 AM – 5:00 PM